tomwhite/disq-original/README.md

 The library requires Java 8 or later.
 The surface area of the API has deliberately been kept small by exposing only a few public classes in the top-level `squark` package, and putting all the private implementation classes in `impl` packages.
 Users should not access anything in `impl`.
-While it is not possible to enforce this, anything in `impl` is not subject to version control rules (i.e. it could be removed in any release).
+While it is not possible to enforce this, anything in `impl` is not subject to release versioning rules (i.e. it could be removed in any release).

 The naming of classes in the public API reflects the fact that they work with htsjdk and Spark RDDs: e.g. `HtsjdkReadsRddStorage`.
-In the future it will be possible to have alternative models that are not htsjdk (or are a different version), or that use Spark datasets.
+In the future it will be possible to have alternative models that are not htsjdk (or are a different version), or that use Spark datasets or dataframes.

 As a general rule, any code that does not have a Spark or Hadoop dependency, or does not have a "distributed" flavor belongs in htsjdk.
 This rule may be broken during a transition period while the code is being moved to htsjdk.
+See [here](https://github.com/samtools/htsjdk/issues/1112) for some of the proposed htsjdk changes.